sreeram2001/ReactJS/Notes/Components/components.md

 export default App;
 '''

-=> similarily import is used in as file header to import a component from other file.
+=> similarily import is used to import components from other file.